-Trang thông tin về du học đại học,cao học tại Nhật JPSS > Tìm nơi du học từ Tokyo Cao học > Tokyo City University > Graduate School of Engineering
+Trang thông tin về du học đại học,cao học tại Nhật JPSS > Tìm nơi du học từ Tokyo Cao học > Tokyo City University > Graduate School of Integrative Science and Engineering

 The Setagaya Campus is home to the Faculties of Engineering and Knowledge Engineering, and is also known as the Techno-Green Campus.
 Rooted in a long history of tradition and achievement, the campus is furnished with the latest facilities and equipment for carrying out advanced engineering education and research.
 A new generation of engineers with an appreciation of the Earth’s environment are studying here.